 Colour Herbe at Koinonia Salon is yet another brand that has proven to achieve grey hair coverage really well!

 You may hear less knowledgeable hairstylists dissing organic hair colours on how fast the colour fades.
 Well, it all depends on the brand of organic hair colour itself.
-As mentioned earlier, MEA is often used as the replacement to ammonia for as a pH adjuster to open the hair cuticle.
-The higher the concentration of MEA though, the faster the hair colour fades as the cuticles will find it difficult to close and lock in molecules.

 It's never pleasant getting your hair done at a regular salon because they tend to deal with hair colours that contain ammonia.